jonhillmtl/memoize/README.md

 # Description

-A python decorator allowing a member function's return value to be memoized.
+A Python decorator allowing a member function's return value to be memoized.

 # Installation